George Finch (chemist): Career

-A member of the second British expedition under General Charles Granville Bruce to Mount Everest, on 27 May 1922 Finch and Captain Geoffrey Bruce reached an elevation of 8321 m on the North Face before retreating.
-Finch fell out with the Everest Committee after 1922, but his pioneering work on oxygen, which he pursued with messianic zeal, remained crucial to future expeditions.
-In the Alps, Finch was on the first ascent of the North Face Diagonal or "Finch Route" on the Dent d'Hérens, which he climbed with T. G. B. Forster and R. Peto on 2 August 1923.
+A member of the second British expedition under General Charles Granville Bruce to Mount Everest, on 27 May 1922 Finch, Captain Geoffrey Bruce and Tejbir Bura set out from their high camp at 7460 m using the rudimentary oxygen equipment that Finch was responsible for.
+Finch and Bruce reached an elevation of 8320 m on the North Face, the highest point that any climber had ever reached.
+At that point they decided that they must descend.
+Finch fell out with the Everest Committee after 1922.
+George Mallory described Finch as having "built a psychological wall around himself, inside which he lives."
+The pioneering work on oxygen apparatus by Finch, which he pursued with messianic zeal, remained crucial to future expeditions.
+In the Alps, Finch was on the first ascent of the North Face Diagonal or "Finch Route" on the Dent d'Hérens, which he climbed with T. G. B. (Guy) Forster and Raymond Peto on 2 August 1923.
 Finch was also a keen skier and was a founding member of the Alpine Ski Club in 1908.
-He was a lifelong advocate and supporter of the Alpine Club and would later become its president.
+He was a lifelong advocate and supporter of the Alpine Club and was its president for 1959–1961.

 Between 1936 and 1952, Finch held the position of Professor of Applied Physical Chemistry at Imperial College London.

 He was elected a Fellow of the Royal Society in 1938.
 His candidacy citation read:

 "Distinguished for his knowledge of Chemical Physics and Electrochemistry, and particularly for his researches upon the electrical conditions and structure of catalytic surfaces, the mechanism of ignition and combustion in electrical discharges, and upon electron diffraction and its applications to the study of surface structure.
 His outstanding skill in the design of instruments and experimental methods has enabled him greatly to increase the accuracy of measurements in connection with electron diffraction and cathode-ray oscillography.
 The result of his researches have been published in some 50 papers, including many in the Society's Proceedings."

 Finch was awarded their Hughes Medal in 1944.
 He was president of the Physical Society from 1947 to 1949.